Scroll down to view our services for schools & more

 "We aim to be the leading organisation supporting djing & music technology in schools across the UK by 2025" - Joe Townsley (Founder of Noise Academy)

-Want to book a FREE introductory visit?
+Want to book a introductory visit costing only £150?

-We have delivered a number of free workshops to many Primary and Secondary schools over the last 5 years to encourage, inspire and motivate students.
+We have delivered a number of introductory workshops to many Primary and Secondary schools over the last 5 years to encourage, inspire and motivate students.
 We have always had a positive response from the schools and the students, many of whom then attend our courses.

 We employ a number of tutors who are DBS checked and we provide all equipment.